33d/blog/_posts/2012-08-14-whiteboard-bots-first-drawing.markdown

 wordpress_id: 181
 ---

-{% wpimage block whiteboard-bots-first-drawing.jpg %}Here's the first drawing from my whiteboard robot!
+{% image wp: true path: whiteboard-bots-first-drawing.jpg %}Here's the first drawing from my whiteboard robot!
 It doesn't draw anything by itself because I must have messed up the maths, but I was able to operate it manually and draw some circles.
 The lines are wonky because the wall the board was attached to was shaking.
 I didn't get the pen to move in and out, to draw separate lines.

 The robot suspends a whiteboard marker from two strings.
 The strings are wrapped around pulleys.
 The strings are wound onto spools, driven by motors connected via a serial link to a PC.
 The PC interprets an SVG image, and calculates how much each motor needs to turn to draw each line segment.